pompamiron/restaurant-management-react/README.md

 A web-based restaurant management system built using React.

-## Overview

-The Restaurant Management System is a web application for managing restaurant operations.
-It allows restaurant staff to view and manage orders, menu items, and customer information.
-This system aims to streamline the restaurant's order processing, improve customer service, and enhance overall efficiency.

 ## Features

 - **Order Management**: Easily view and manage customer orders with order status tracking.